Lesbian, Gay, Bisexual And (LGBTQ) Life Insurance Cover

 In Conclusion

-Every insurance firm will be able to provide you with a life insurance policy that’s LGBT-friendly.
-They must abide by rules, though, which relate to the questions they ask you.
+Every insurance firm can provide you with a life insurance policy that’s LGBT-friendly.
+However, they must abide by rules related to the questions they ask.

 They can’t outright ask you if you’re gay, but they can ask if you’ve contracted STDs in the past five years, such as HIV, Hep B and Hep C, which can indicate high risk.